Can the Victim Drop Domestic Violence Charges?

 Questions About a Domestic Violence Restraining Order?
 Get a Free Case Review

 Dropping a domestic violence restraining order isn't as easy as it is portrayed on popular television shows and movies.
 The courts take these types of cases very seriously, especially when there are children involved.
 Indeed, the best interests of the child are of paramount importance.
-If you want to know more about dropping a domestic violence restraining order, you can by getting a free case evaluation by a skilled family law attorney.
+If you want to know more about dropping a domestic violence restraining order, you can by getting a free initial case evaluation by a skilled family law attorney.